-This course enables students to extend their knowledge and professional skills in a second supervised placement in a health or social service agency.
-The practicum and seminar provide students with additional opportunities to integrate theoretical knowledge with practice experiences.
+This course enables students to extend their knowledge and professional skills in a second supervised placement in a health or social service agency with youth and/or adults.
+The practicum and seminar provides students with additional opportunities to integrate theoretical knowledge with practice experiences.
 Students are expected to assume additional responsibilities related to program design and implementation and in their supervised work with individuals and/or groups.
+Students wishing to enrol in this course must consult with the instructor during the course selection period.

+Credit Weight: 1.0 credits

+Course Hours: 3-16 (36 lecture; 192 lab/seminar)

+Pre-Requisite(s): FRHD3200/FRHD3250/FRHD3290 - Must be completed prior to taking this course.

+Co-Requisites(s):

-Credit Weight: 1.0 credits Course Hours: 3-16 (36 lecture; 192 lab/seminar) Pre-Requisite(s): FRHD3290, FRHD3250, or FRHD3200 Co-Requisites(s): Restriction(s): Restricted to students in BASC ADEV, ADEV:C, CYF, CYF:C, or FSHD.
+Restriction(s): Restricted to students in BASC CSTU, CYF, or CYF:C major.
 Instructor consent required.